TV Meteorologist

 Why doesn't rain come down all at once?
 Like dumping a bucket of water?

-Asked by Cherry almost 7 years ago
+Asked by Cherry over 7 years ago

 Interesting question.
 It really doesn't form that way.
 Starts as very small cloud droplets and as they get heavier they'll start to fall.
 Friction with the air would also break up any large areas of water.
 Thanks, Cherry!